academy-of-behavior-change/bc/README.md

-# bc
+# behaviorchange
-bc: an R package for researchers in behavior change and intervention developers
+behaviorchange: an R package for researchers in behavior change and intervention developers